 For some organizations and compliance officers, the CCPA is considered the “American GDPR,” but why?
 Let’s explore.

-Data Protection Under the CCPA
+Data Protection under the CCPA

 While the CCPA will be replaced by the CPRA in 2023, organizations still must remain compliant with the CCPA.
 In fact, establishing CCPA compliance will put organizations in a better position when the transition does eventually take place.